ameliawalcek/lavanet_project/README.md

-# 🌋Lava Protocol Blockchain Leaderboard
+# Lava Protocol Blockchain Leaderboard 🌋

 Welcome to the Lava Protocol Blockchain Leaderboard!
 This web application showcases the top 10 chains on Lava by the number of relays passed in the Lava Blockchain over the last 20 blocks.
 It offers an engaging and interactive way to observe the leading chains in terms of relay activity.

-## Live Leaderboard
+## 🏆Live Leaderboard

 Explore the <a href="https://lava-blockchain-leaderboard.netlify.app/" target="_blank">Lava Blockchain Leaderboard</a> live, featuring a responsive design for seamless access across devices.